Goda’s Slave – Chapter 13: Full of Kanna Rava

 “Fine.
 I knew that, to an extent.
 I knew we had a little more money than most people; that was never a mystery to me.”

 “Ah, yes.
-Just a little more money than most people, right?”
+Just a little more than most people, right?”
 Goda laughed.
 “It’s not surprising that you can’t fathom it.
 No one can.
 You had enough grain to break any weighing scale, so it’s hard to measure your wealth.
 Your family used their massive profits to buy more and more land, to make more and more money, to buy more and more land—and so on, ever closer to infinity—until they had nearly monopolized the entire supply of mok grain on the continent and even your countrymen could hardly eat.
 It was all being turned into alcohol.
 Your father was particularly greedy.
 The price soared because he knew he could charge anything and we would pay.”
 Goda shrugged.
-“Eventually, we grew tired of paying it.
+“Eventually, we were tired of paying it.
 It’s as simple as that.”

 “What, so you just invade a country because the people in it don’t want to give you things for cheap?”
 Kanna said, her voice rising, outrage already growing in her bones.
 “Is peaceful negotiation not part of your culture?”